SFDC-Assets/Get-Geolocation/README.md

 If you are a Salesforce employee installing in an SDO, CDO, or IDO, you probably want to make sure that you select the button under the "Advanced" twisty to compile only the Apex in the package (although there is no Apex in the package).

-The component is meant to be a minimalist mechanism for returning the latitude and longitude of the device's location to a Salesforce screen flow.
+The component is meant to be a minimalist mechanism for returning the device's location data to a Salesforce screen flow.
 To add the component to a flow, look for it in the **Custom** section of the Flow Builder.
 Simply drag it onto the screen and configure it.

 ![Installation and Setup](/images/GeolocationFlowComponent.png)